-31 Participants in a section of the digital platform industry
+43 Participants in a section of the digital platform industry

-For the purposes of this Schedule, if a digital platform provider is a member of a group that constitutes a section of the digital platform industry, the provider is a participant in that section of the digital platform industry.
+For the purposes of this Schedule, if a digital communications platform provider is a member of a group that constitutes a section of the digital platform industry, the provider is a participant in that section of the digital platform industry.

-Division 3—General principles relating to misinformation codes and misinformation standards
+Subdivision B—General principles relating to misinformation codes and misinformation standards

-32 Statement of regulatory policy

-The Parliament intends that one or more bodies or associations that the ACMA is satisfied represent sections of the digital platform industry should develop one or more codes (misinformation codes) that require participants in those sections of the digital platform industry to implement measures to prevent or respond to misinformation and disinformation on digital platform services.

-33 Examples of matters that may be dealt with by misinformation codes and misinformation standards
+44 Examples of matters that may be dealt with by misinformation codes and misinformation standards

 (1) This clause sets out examples of matters that may be dealt with by misinformation codes and misinformation standards.